hestiaAI/hestialabs-experiences/config/README.md

     * The content of the consent form.
 A default form can be defined, but it can be overriden for a specific experience.
     * We can also hide this section for a specific experience by setting it to null.
     * Each section can have:
+    * - "title"
-    * - A title
+    * - "description"
-    * - A description
+    * - "type" (optional):
-    * - A type (Either 'data', 'radio' or 'checkbox', 'input' or 'multiline')
+    *   - type "data" (exactly one required):
-    *   - For type 'data': a boolean indicating if we hide the checkboxes with all sub-experiences,
+    *     - "hide": do we hide the checkboxes ?
-    *     an array of implicitly added data (referenced by the key of the sub-experience),
+    *     - "value": an array of pre-selected results (or implicitly added data if the checkboxes are hidden),
+    *       where results are addressed using the key of the sub-experience
+    *   - type "radio":
-    *     and an array of additional checkboxes.
+    *     - "options": an array of options
+    *     - "value": a pre-selected answer (as a string)
+    *   - type "checkbox":
-    *   - For type 'radio': an array of options and a pre-selected answer (use the empty string for no pre-selection)
+    *     - "options": an array of options
-    *   - For type 'checkbox': an array of options and an array of pre-selected answers (use the empty array for no pre-selection)
+    *     - "value": an array of pre-selected answers
+    *   - type "input" and "multiline":
-    *   - For type 'input' and 'multiline': the name (label) of the text field, and some placeholder text.
+    *     - "name": the label of the text field
+    *     - "placeholder" (optional): some placeholder text
+    *     - "value" (optional): some initial text
-    * - Whether or not an answer is required (Boolean, but can also be an array for the data section).
+    * - "required" (optional): whether or not an answer is required (Boolean, but can also be an array of keys for the data section).
     * @type Object
     */
   "consent": {